Download the notebook here! Interactive online version: colab

 from support import draw_police_force_example, simulate_police_force_data

-1. Introduction to DAG Notation
+1. Introduction to DAG notation

 A directed acyclic graph (DAG) is a visual representation of causal relationships between variables.

-Core Components
+Core components

 Element